Ruemena/discordx/README.md

 This module is an extension of [discord.js](https://discord.js.org), so the internal behavior (methods, properties, ...) is the same.

-This library allows you to use TypeScript decorators on [discord.js](https://discord.js.org), it simplifies your code and improves the readability!
+This library allows you to use [TypeScript decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) with [discord.js](https://discord.js.org), which greatly simplifies your code and improves the readability of it!

 # 🗂 Packages

-- [discordx](./packages/discordx#readme) - discord framework for building a discord.js bot using Typescript decorators.
+- [discordx](./packages/discordx#readme) - Discord framework for building a discord.js bot using Typescript decorators.
 - [create-discordx](./packages/create-discordx#readme) - CLI tool for generating a discordx project using templates.
 - [@discordx/changelog](./packages/changelog#readme) - A changelog generation tool built with Typescript and Node.
 - [@discordx/di](./packages/di#readme) - Dependency injection service with support for agnostic IOC.
 - [@discordx/importer](./packages/importer#readme) - Import solution for both ESM and CJS.
-- [@discordx/internal](./packages/internal#readme) - discordx internal methods, Can be used for external projects.
+- [@discordx/internal](./packages/internal#readme) - Discordx internal methods, which can be used for external projects.
 - [@discordx/koa](./packages/koa#readme) - Koa framework for building a rest API using Typescript decorators.
 - [@discordx/lava-player](./packages/lava-player#readme) - A Lavalink player.
 - [@discordx/lava-queue](./packages/lava-queue#readme) - A queue system for lava-player.